CaitlinPenery/JS_Calc/readme.md

 3. '.'
 Add to displayed number
 4. Operator Buttons

+-   Create variable for operator
+-   Create variable to decide calculation based on value

--   Carry out calculation with stored value and displayed value then display the total.
+5. Carry out calculation with stored value and displayed value then display the total.

 -   Allow next calculation
+-   Create two variables to store numbers